farhat-lab/who-analysis/README.md

     <li><code>alpha</code>: significance level</li>
 </ul>

 Some of the parameters above were kept constant throughout all analyses, but they remained as parameters if they need to be toggled in the future.

-### All Tier 1-Only Models (9 per drug):

-For all models, we dropped isolates containing unfixed variants.
+We fit 9 models per drug:

 1. WHO, - silent variants, all variants unpooled.
 2. WHO, - silent variants, <b>pool</b> LoF mutations